 This trend has artificially inflated survival rates, just one of the ways the oncology industry “pads” its numbers, because they are boasting survivors who would have survived anyway, without treatment, because they were entirely healthy.

 I confess I have never had a mammogram and do not plan to in the future.
 I choose a present and future without radiation.
 I feel confident in this decision mostly because my lifestyle is very disease preventive.
 I have had thermographic scans, however, and will do that periodically.

 When my mother went on a mission to Italy for her church, she refused mammography.
 She’d studied how the radiation exposure in the mammogram is high, and some theorize that smashing a tumor in the breast may cause it to spread.
 She finally negotiated the ability to use thermography, which is painless, non-invasive, and radiation-free.

 Thermography is safe for pregnant women, nursing mothers, and women with implants.
 It’s painless and does not flatten the breasts.
-And very importantly, it’s a breast-cancer diagnostic tool available to women 25 to 39 years old.
+And very importantly, it’s a diagnostic tool available to women 25 to 39 years old.
 The high-res, ultrasensitive infrared camera detects minute changes in vascular tissue.
 Warm areas stand out and can be tracked over a period of time.

 What about DCIS?

 DCIS (Ductal Carcinoma In situ) is non-invasive and accounts for 20-25% of new breast cancer cases diagnosed each year, but the National Cancer Institute no longer refers to DCIS as breast cancer.
 Why?
 Maybe because research published in 2015 reported that the death rate for women with DCIS is very low (about 3%) regardless of treatment or lack of treatment, and this is about the same death rate of women without DCIS, as well!6